samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

 ## VS OOP

- - OOP has 100s of principles, rules, practices and design patterns, without them code becomes unmaintainable
+ - OOP has 100s of principles, rules, practices and design patterns, without them code becomes unmaintainable (and with them even)
  - FP has only one rule: DRY (Don't repeat yourself), all other issues are addressed just by being Functional
  - OOP ends up resulting in long strange names for things because all functions have to be wrapped into classes, e.g. `SimpleBeanFactoryAwareAspectInstanceFactory`, `AbstractSingletonProxyFactoryBean`, `BeanContextServiceProviderBeanInfo`, `AbstractAnnotationValueVisitor6`, `AbstractAnnotationConfigDispatcherServletInitializer`
  - FP doesn't require functions to be in classes, nor even have a name (c.f. anonymous functions).
- - Furthermore abstract concepts are handled by the right tool - mathematics, so you will see things like `Monad`, `BifunctorOps`, `SemiGroup`, `Monoid`, which have established meanings you can Google and understand.
+ - Furthermore abstract concepts are handled by the right tool - mathematics, so you will see things like `Monad`, `BifunctorOps`, `SemiGroup`, `Monoid`, which have objective meanings you can Google and understand.

 .